mkote/padding-oracle-decrypter/README.md

 Tool for decrypting CBC encrypted ciphertexts using the padding oracle attack

 ## Usage
+1. Implement a function that queries the oracle.
+2. Import pypoa's OracleAttack class.
+3. Instantiate OracleAttack class with the oracle function
+4. Call `.execute(..)` on the ciphertext to leak it.

+`OracleAttack`
 ```python
 import decrypt
 from decrypt import OracleAttack